Harris0109/2.1/README.md

 Complete all essential fields to ensure your information is saved accurately.

 5. Gamification features
-   We've implemented gamification features like a questionnaire to gain insight on users saving habbits
+   We've implemented gamification features like a questionnaire to gain insight on users saving habbits.
+And reward feature where users earn rewards from saving.